Skip to navigation Skip to Content

 COVID-19 antibody testing (or serology testing) is used primarily for epidemiologic purposes to help determine how much of the U.S. population has been infected.
 Antibodies can be found in the blood of people who are tested after infection and can indicate if people have had an immune response to the infection.

 We use antibody testing to identify potential convalescent plasma donors and support epidemiologic studies.
 This form of testing should not be used to diagnose COVID-19 or assess protective immunity.
-CDC states that at this time, we do not know if antibodies make you immune to the virus.

 Looking for more information on COVID-19?